mliew21396/remote-work-u2/week-4/README.md

 - Pair at least twice this week. *You need to pair* ***6*** *times this unit*
 - Give feedback for each person you paired with. *You need to submit at least 8 pieces of feedback in this unit* (6 for peer-pairing and 2 GPS)
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates.
 (You need to rate 20 pieces of feedback per unit.)

-## Fetching Changes
-Sometimes we will make changes to the original repository to clarify instructions.
-You will need to fetch these changes from the master branch when we announce changes on the Google+ community.
-Use [these](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md) instructions. **Substitute phase-0-unit-2 for each instance of phase-0-unit-1 in the instructions.**

 ## [Resources](https://github.com/Devbootcamp/phase-0-handbook/blob/master/resources.md)